Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions: Abstract

 \section{Abstract}

 Exotic quantum vacuum phenomena are predicted in cavity quantum electrodynamics (QED) systems with ultrastrong light-matter interactions.
 Their ground states are predicted to be vacuum squeezed states with suppressed quantum fluctuations.
-The source of such phenomena are antiresonant terms in the Hamiltonian, yet antiresonant interactions are typically negligible compared to resonant interactions in light-matter systems.
-We report an unusual coupled matter-matter system of magnons that can simulate a unique cavity QED Hamiltonian with coupling strengths that are easily tunable into the ultrastrong coupling regime and with dominant antiresonant terms.
+The source of such phenomena is antiresonant terms in the Hamiltonian, yet antiresonant interactions are typically negligible compared to resonant interactions in light-matter systems.
+We report an unusual, ultrastrongly coupled matter-matter system of magnons that is analytically described by a unique Hamiltonian in which the relative importance of resonant and antiresonant interactions can be easily tuned and the latter can be made vastly dominant.
 We found a novel regime where vacuum Bloch-Siegert shifts, the hallmark of antiresonant interactions, greatly exceed analogous frequency shifts from resonant interactions.
 Further, we theoretically explored the system’s ground state and calculated up to 5.9 dB of quantum fluctuation suppression.
-These observations demonstrate that magnonic systems provide an ideal platform for simulating exotic quantum vacuum phenomena predicted in ultrastrongly coupled light-matter systems.
+These observations demonstrate that magnonic systems provide an ideal platform for exploring exotic quantum vacuum phenomena predicted in ultrastrongly coupled light-matter systems.

-There is currently much interest in studying cavity QED phenomena in condensed matter systems, where extreme values of light-matter coupling strength can be achieved due to large dipole moments and cooperative many-body interactions.
+The interaction of light with solids can exhibit extreme values of coupling strength, unachievable in atomic and molecular systems, due to large dipole moments and cooperative many-body interactions characteristic of condensed matter.
 For example, Dicke cooperativity,\cite{Dicke54PR} a quantum optical phenomenon where $N$ dipoles coupled to a single electromagnetic field experience a light-matter coupling strength enhanced by a factor of $\sqrt{N}$, becomes drastic in condensed matter.
 Leveraging cooperative many-body interactions enables observations of the exotic ultrastrong coupling (USC) regime.\cite{FornDiazetAl19RMP,KockumetAl19NRP}